wormhole-foundation/wormhole/relayer/spy_relayer/config/mainnet/README.md

 To utilize:

 - Alter the information supportedChains.json marked as CHANGE ME.
+- Modify supportedTokens.json as needed
-- Modify supportedTokens as needed
+- Modify privateKeys.json as needed
 - Remove newlines from supportedChains.json
 - Remove newlines from emitterAddress.json
-- Remove newline from supportedTokens.json
+- Remove newlines from supportedTokens.json
+- Remove newlines from privateKeys.json
 - Add the required information to .env.listener & .env.relayer

 Useful addresses: